gazebosim/gz-sim/tutorials/log.md

       filename="libignition-gazebo-log-system.so"
       name="ignition::gazebo::systems::LogRecord">
       <!-- Optional, directories to write recorded files.
 If unspecified,
-             will record to default. -->
+             will record to default.
+Will be deprecated in future versions of Ignition.
+Recommended way is to specify from command line. -->
       <path>/tmp/log</path>
     </plugin>
     ...